 Many participants will not require a visa to travel to South Africa.
 A list of countries where the residents do not require a visa to enter South Africa or where visitors will be subject to specific conditions concerning the duration of their visit can be found here: http://www.dha.gov.za/index.php/immigration-services/exempt-countries Citizens of other countries must obtain a visa prior to their trip.

 Visitors’ visas are required from some international travelers permanently resident outside South Africa who wish to visit the country on a temporary basis for tourism or business purposes for a period of 90 days or less for a specific purpose.Please consult http://www.dha.gov.za/index.php/immigration-services/apply-for-a-south-african-visa for application requirements.

 Visas are not issued at South African ports of entry, and airline officials are obliged to insist on visas before allowing passengers to board.
 If you arrive without a visa, immigration officials are obliged to put you onto a flight back to your home country.

-Participants requiring a visa for entry into South Africa are strongly advised to make their applications in their home countries at least six months before their intended date of travel.
+Participants requiring a visa for entry into South Africa are strongly advised to make their applications in their home countries without delay.
 There is a fee charged for issuing a visa, and you should check the cost as this is updated annually.
 The fee is payable in different currencies in different countries.
 For more information please contact your nearest embassy or South African Consulate or consult your travel agency.
 Delegates wishing to travel to South Africa’s neighbouring countries and back to South Africa are advised to apply for a multiple-entry visa.